austindatamanagement/RetailDemo/LabGuide200.md

-# Lab 200 - Creating an Oracle Machine Learning (OML) User, Running an OML Script, and Data Preparation Using SQL Developer
+# Lab 200 - Creating an Oracle Machine Learning (OML) User, Granting User Privileges Using SQL Developer, and Use OML to Run a SQL Script to Generate Prediction Models

 Updated: October 10, 2019

 ## Introduction

-This lab walks you through the steps to make an OML user and run an OML script.
-Additionally, you will upload the required datasets to the Autonomous Data Warehouse (ADW) instance that you provisioned in the previous lab.
-You will use SQL Developer as an interface to the ADW instance for uploading and preparing the dataset.
+This lab walks you through the steps to make an OML user and use SQL Developer as an interface to the ADW instance for granting user privileges.
+Then you will use OML to run a SQL script to generate prediction models.

 **_To log issues_**, click here to go to the [github oracle](https://github.com/oracle/learning-library/issues/new) repository issue submission form.

 ## Objectives
 -   Learn how to make an OML user
+-   Learn how to connect to your new Autonomous Data Warehouse using SQL developer
+-   Learn how to grant user privileges using SQL developer
 -   Learn how to run an OML script
--   Learn how to connect to your new Autonomous Data Warehouse using SQL developer

 ## Required Artifacts